Updated WWE TLC Card | 411MANIA

 Updated WWE TLC Card

-WWE has set new matches for WWE TLC following Monday’s episode of Raw.
+WWE has set more new matches for this Sunday’s WWE TLC after Monday’s episode of Raw.
 The PPV takes place on October 22nd and airs live on the WWE Network.
 The card is as follows:

 * Raw Women’s Championship Match: Alexa Bliss vs. Mickie James